iammenotyou/glitch/README.md

 # glitch
-A google assistant application written for node.js (glitch.com) to get bitcoin data
+A google assistant application written for node.js to get bitcoin data.

-Please view file and clone in order to make changes.
+Instructions:
+Upload server.js and package.json to your glitch.com account.

+Go to dialogFlow, and import the zip file.
+Ensure the API is set to V1 (this does not work with v2) Go to FullFillment, and for the webhook put in the link to your glitch (where you uploaded the file)

+In DialogFlow, you can now test the following phrases:
+"Bitcoin Price"
+"Bitcoin Status"